8 Detoxifying Drinks: What Works? What Doesn’t?

 In my 20’s, I was overweight, and suffering from 21 different diagnosed medical problems.

-I became fascinated by the ways that the human body filters, cleans house, and repairs itself every day—and sometimes gets backed up.
+I became fascinated by the ways that the human body filters, cleans house and repairs itself every day — and sometimes gets backed up.

 My many years of study, experimentation, and interviews with experts has led me to some interesting conclusions I’d like to share with you.

-And frankly, doing a twice-a-year detox has led to me being in ideal health, with no disease states, symptoms, or medications, at the age of 50.
+Doing a twice-a-year detox has led to me being in ideal health, with no disease states, symptoms, or medications, at the age of 50.

 When I was sick, and verging on obesity, half my life ago, I could never have imagined that a quarter-century later, after raising four children, that I’d have climbed the ratings throughout my 40’s, in a competitive sport I never played in high school.